 Big Max Navigator Quad Gyro

 GM says: This remote controlled electric trolley has the same four-wheel design as the Big Max Coaster Quad Brake that enables it to turn on the spot.
 A fifth wheel on the back ensures it stays on its feet without the need of a guiding hand, even on the most severe terrain.
 In addition, gyroscopic anti-deviation technology corrects the path it takes when moving across a side slope.
 It features a colour display and an integrated solar charging compartment.
-The Navigator comes with a lithium battery as standard, which is both lighter and more compact than lead acid alternatives.
 The Big Max Aqua Cart Bags are also designed to fit nicely on board.